rubyonjets/jets-docs/_docs/learn/api/review-deploy.md

 ## Test Lambda Function

-Let's test Lambda function manually with the Lambda Console built-in Test functionality.
+Let's test the Lambda function manually with the Lambda Console built-in Test functionality.
 For the event, you need a payload that mimics what the APIGW service would send to the Lambda function.
-Here's an minimal example:
+Here's a minimal example:

 ```json
 {